You are Owed Money —

 - What happens if the proposal is accepted or rejected?

 What is a consumer proposal and how does it affect creditors?

 The easiest way to find out if a person or a business has filed a proposal is to do an online search of bankruptcy and insolvency records.
 The records contain basic debtor information for all bankruptcies and proposals registered in Canada since 1978.

-There is a minimum charge of $8 per search.
-You can pay by credit card (VISA or MasterCard) or, if you plan to use the service regularly, you can open an account with the Office of the Superintendent of Bankruptcy.
+There is a minimum charge of $8 per search and you can pay by credit card (VISA or MasterCard).

 Consumer proposals are offers made by debtors under the Bankruptcy and Insolvency Act (BIA) to modify their payments to creditors.
 For example, debtors may propose paying a lower amount each month over a longer period of time, or paying a percentage of what they owe.
 Such a proposal must be completed within five years.

 If you are an unsecured creditor, a consumer proposal stops you from

 - taking or continuing legal action to recover your debts (such as seizing property or garnisheeing wages) until the proposal is withdrawn, rejected (by the creditors or the Court) or annulled, or the Licensed Insolvency Trustee (LIT) is discharged because the proposal was not fully performed;

 - using the debtor's filing of the proposal as a reason for terminating or amending any agreement you have with the debtor; or

 - discontinuing service to the debtor, if you are a public utility.